Josh Acheampong

-Joshua Kofi Acheampong (born 5 May 2006) is an English professional footballer who plays as a defender for club Chelsea.
+Joshua Kofi Acheampong (born 5 May 2006) is an English professional footballer who plays as a defender, whether at right-back, centre-back or left-back, for club Chelsea.
 He has represented England as a youth international at multiple levels.

 Early life

-Born in London, Acheampong is of Ghanaian descent.
-Acheampong’s middle name “Kofi” refers to a male child born on Friday in Ghana.
+Born in London, Acheampong is of British Ghanaian and Irish descent.
+Acheampong's middle name “Kofi” refers to a male child born on Friday in Ghana.
 He first joined the Chelsea academy as an Under-8.
 Acheampong is eligible to play for England by birth, and Ghana and the Republic of Ireland through his parents.

 Acheampong attended Forest School, Walthamstow, in Walthamstow, London.

 Club career

 On 3 January 2024, Acheampong signed his first professional contract with Chelsea.
 On 11 March 2024, Acheampong was named in the Chelsea first team squad in the Premier League match against Newcastle United but remained an unused substitute On 2 May 2024, three days before his 18th birthday, Acheampong made his professional debut, coming on as a substitute in the 85th minute of a 2–0 Chelsea victory at Stamford Bridge over their London derby rivals Tottenham Hotspur in the Premier League.

-Following a period of time away from the first team due to problems regarding the extension his contract, he made his full debut against FC Astana on 12 December 2024 in the UEFA Conference League.
+Following a period of time away from the first team due to problems regarding the extension of his contract, he made his full debut against FC Astana on 12 December 2024 in the UEFA Conference League.
 On 18 December, Chelsea announced that they have reached an agreement to extend Acheampong's contract to June 2029.
 On 4 January 2025, Acheampong made his first Premier League start against London rivals Crystal Palace, with the match ending 1–1 wherein the Chelsea head coach Enzo Maresca hailed him as the best player on the pitch.
 On 18 October 2025, he scored his first senior goal for Chelsea in a 3–0 away win against Nottingham Forest.

 International career

+Acheampong is eligible for the England, Ireland and Ghana national teams.

 In May 2023, Acheampong was a member of the England under-17 squad that finished fifth at the 2023 UEFA European Under-17 Championship.
 In November 2023 he was selected to represent England at the 2023 FIFA U-17 World Cup and scored a goal in their opening game against New Caledonia.

 On 4 September 2024, Acheampong made his England U19 debut against Italy in Nedelišće.

 On 10 October, Acheampong made his U20 debut during a 2–1 win over Italy in Frosinone.

 On 8 September 2025, Acheampong made his debut for the England U21 during a 2–0 away win over Kazakhstan at the UEFA U21 Championship Qualification.